We sat down with Ann Soh Woods to join the celebration of the Asian and Pacific Islander community through conversation and, of course, Spirit.

 Now that we have your tastebuds' attention: we created a list highlighting the undeniable presence of Asian/Pacific craftsmanship in the world of Spirits to help you sort through all of the deliciousness.

 Support Asian/Pacific Distillers

-Both firmly rooted in the Scottish tradition, but each unique and a worthy opponent at all the major international spirit competitions due to the distillers' creativity, passion, and perfectionism.
+Both are firmly rooted in the Scottish tradition, but each is unique and a worthy opponent at all the major international Spirit competitions due to the distillers' creativity, passion, and perfectionism.